-- [1] to all Cases, in Law and Equity, arising under this Constitution, - [2] [to all cases, in law and equity, arising under] the Laws of the United States . . . - [3] And [to all cases, in law and equity, arising under] Treaties made, or which shall be made, under their Authority; - [4] -to all Cases affecting Ambassadors, other public Ministers and Consuls: - [5]-to all Cases of admiralty and maritime Jurisdiction; - -to Controversies to which the United States shall be a Party; - -to Controversies between two or more States; - -between a State and Citizens of another State; - -between Citizens of different States; - -between Citizens of the same State claiming Lands under Grants of different States, and between a State, or the Citizens thereof, and foreign States, Citizens or Subjects. - [6] In all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party, the [S]upreme Court shall have original Jurisdiction. - [7] In all the other Cases before mentioned, the [S]upreme Court shall have appellate Jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations as the Congress shall make.
+- (5) --to all cases of admiralty and maritime jurisdiction; - --to controversies to which the United States shall be a party; - --to controversies between two or more states; - --between a state and citizens of another state; - --between citizens of different states; - --between citizens of the same state claiming lands under grants of different states, and between a state, or the citizens thereof, and foreign states, citizens or subjects. - (6) In all cases affecting ambassadors, other public ministers and consuls, and those in which a state shall be party, the Supreme Court shall have original jurisdiction. - (7) In all the other cases before mentioned, the Supreme Court shall have appellate jurisdiction, both as to law and fact, with such exceptions, and under such regulations as the Congress shall make.

-The Trial of all Crimes, [8] except in Cases of Impeachment, shall be by Jury; and such Trial shall be held in the State where the said Crimes shall have been committed; but when not committed within any State, the Trial shall be at such Place or Places as the Congress may by Law have directed.
+The trial of all crimes, (8) except in cases of impeachment, shall be by jury; and such trial shall be held in the state where the said crimes shall have been committed; but when not committed within any state, the trial shall be at such place or places as the Congress may by law have directed."

-"Cases" could be understood as starting off with a vague, abstract meaning each time it appears in Article III, a meaning that is only completed by the information that follows it (indicated above for each of the eight uses by bolding).
-Under this shell-noun interpretation, it would have been perfectly appropriate for the Committee on Style to continue to use the phrase "cases of impeachment," even after control of the impeachment process was moved from the judiciary to the Senate because "cases" in this last usage in Article III did not have to have a meaning at all similar to "cases" when used earlier in the context of creating federal court jurisdiction.
+"Cases" could be understood as starting off with a vague, abstract meaning each time it appears in Article III, a meaning which is only completed by the "shell content" that follows it, indicated above for each of the eight uses by underscoring.
+Under this shell noun interpretation, it would have been perfectly appropriate for the Committee on Style to continue to use the phrase "cases of impeachment" even after control of the impeachment process was moved from the judiciary to the Senate, because "cases" in this last usage in Article III did not have to have a meaning at all similar to "cases" when used earlier in the context of creating federal court jurisdiction.

-5. Cases in Law and Equity
+Cases in law and equity

-Even if "cases" in Article III by itself did not have a stable, inherent meaning approximating the Supreme Court's interpretation ("injured plaintiff litigation"), is it possible that the meaning of the complete shell-noun phrase, "all cases, in law and equity, arising under this Constitution" does mean only "injured plaintiff litigation" because in the final version of Article III, the words "in law and equity" appear after "cases"?
+Even if "cases" in Article III by itself did not have a stable, inherent meaning approximating the Supreme Court's interpretation ("injured plaintiff litigation"), is it possible that the meaning of the complete shell noun phrase, "all cases, in law and equity, arising under this Constitution" does mean only "injured plaintiff litigation" because in the final version of Article III the words "in law and equity" appear after "cases"?

-The phrase "cases in law and equity" only appears thirty-nine times in COFEA, and thirty-eight of these occurrences are direct quotes or paraphrases of Article III.
-The thirty-ninth occurrence is a court decision citing a book entitled Modern Cases in Law and Equity.
+The phrase "cases in law and equity" only appears thirty-nine times in COFEA and thirty-eight of these occurrences are direct quotes or paraphrases of

+Article III.
+(The thirty-ninth occurrence is a court decision citing a book entitled "Modern Cases in Law and Equity.)145